BillyNoyes/covid-19-test-and-trace/README.md

 Upon submitting, their details are stored securely in a Firebase Firestore, alongside the time they entered the business, this data can then be downloaded and sent off to the NHS system to keep track of each customer.

+---

+## Technical Details

+- Front-end built using React
+- Back-end built using Firebase Firestore
+- React Router for managing page and url changes
+- Material UI for form design/styling

+---

 ## Contributing

 > To get started...